nishgaba-ai/computer-vision/README.md

     src/
-        loadImage.py    # Contains modules for Loading Images in differnet formats loadVideo.py    # Contains modules for Loading Video using different sources
+        loadImage.py    # Contains modules for Loading Images in differnet formats loadVideo.py    # Contains modules for Loading Video using different sources utils.py        # Contains modules for off the hand utilities such as Euclidean Distance, etc.

     mkdocs.yml    # The configuration file.
     docs/